gingerly-ui/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints the last digit of a number
+every min of Jack Bauer